MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugin.md

 ### Task automation

 These functions are used to perform actions on behalf of a user.
+These are helpful when you want to automate business processes with AI.
-Examples include:
+Examples include the following.

 | Plugin | Description |
 |--------|-------------|